lhcb/second-analysis-steps/simulation.md

 ## Setting up a new Decay

 EvtGen is completely controlled via a specific file for each sample, known as a DecFile.
+Non-signal decays are produced according to DECAY.DEC, which contains all known (measured + some predicted) hadron decays.
 These live in the DecFiles package: https://gitlab.cern.ch/LHCb-SVN-mirrors/Gen-DecFiles/tree/master/dkfiles To understand what is produced in any simulated sample, you need to understand these.
 First, how to try them out.